UKRI Centre for Doctoral Training in Artificial Intelligence and Music (AIM)

 - Programming skills are strongly desirable; however we do not consider this to be an essential criterion if candidates have complementary strengths.

 - Musical training (any of performance, production, composition or theory) is desirable but not a prerequisite.

-For this round of applications we are offering a number of scholarships to applicants who are ordinarily resident in the UK (i.e. have lived and studied/worked in the UK at least the last three years by September 2020.
+For this round of applications we are only offering scholarships to applicants who are ordinarily resident in the UK, i.e. have lived and studied/worked in the UK for at least the last three years by September 2020.
 This includes UK and EU nationals who are studying or working in the UK and international applicants who are working in the UK.

-We have a large number of 4-year PhD studentships available for home, EU and international students starting in September 2020 which will cover the cost of tuition fees and will provide an annual tax-free stipend (£17,009 in 2019/20).
+We have a number of fully-funded 4-year PhD studentships available for students starting in September 2020 which will cover the cost of tuition fees and will provide an annual tax-free stipend (£17,009 in 2019/20).
 The CDT will also provide funding for conference travel, equipment, and for attending other CDT-related events.
 For more information on external PhD studentships and self-funded please visit http://www.aim.qmul.ac.uk/apply .